albekaltay/git-repo-finder/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Description

+The project has been deployed via Vercel.
+The case study was developed using Next.js, React, Module CSS, and RTK Query within Redux, utilizing the specified GitHub Developer API.
+Efforts were made to ensure a clean and user-friendly design while maintaining responsiveness.
+Code cleanliness and performance were prioritized, leveraging RTK Query’s caching and refetch advantages.
+TypeScript was used throughout the project to enhance type safety and maintainability.

+On the main page, users are presented with a table where they can browse GitHub repositories.
+Three radio buttons allow users to filter repositories by programming language—JavaScript, Scala, and Python—with JavaScript selected by default.
+Additionally, a search input enables users to filter repositories based on keywords.
+This search operates automatically without a submit button, fetching results dynamically as the user types.

+Sorting functionality has been implemented for stars, forks, and the last update date.
+Sorting is not performed on the client side but instead triggers a new data request to the API, ensuring up-to-date results.
+Pagination has also been integrated to enhance usability.

+State persistence has been applied, ensuring that user preferences—including selected language, search input, sorting options, and pagination state—are preserved even after the page is closed and reopened.

+The project follows best practices for modern frontend development.
+The file structure is well-organized, with type definitions stored separately for maintainability.
+Authentication has been implemented using NextAuth and GitHub OAuth.Tests were written using Jest to ensure the reliability of core functionalities.
+Finally, linting checks were performed before deployment to ensure code quality.

+It was an enjoyable project—thank you!